dober-man/xc-re-vk8s/re-vk8s.md

 <img width="745" alt="image" src="https://github.com/user-attachments/assets/f4f68964-c831-4af3-b1e7-b820d980cfe9">

+Why the error message?
+Unlike AoI, AiC deploys the workload but does not automatically create the Origin Pool and Load Balancer.
+While this is an extra step for the admin, it allows for a much more feature-rich front-end as all the normal capabilties are available for the load balancer.

 Click on "Home" and then click on Multi-cloud App Connect and from the left menu go to Manage -> Load Balancers -> HTTP Load Balancers

 [tbd]